rossinph-cmyk/vibe-code.My.Notebooks/README.md

 - **Edit Text**: Tap on any note to edit its text content
 - **Change Background Color**: Tap the palette icon to select a custom background color for individual notes
 - **Change Text Color**: Tap the text icon to customize the text color for individual notes
-- **Share**: Tap the share icon on any note to send it via WhatsApp, Messages, or email.
-When sharing to WhatsApp, select your contact and the message will be sent directly to that conversation.
+- **Share**: Tap the share icon on any note to open WhatsApp directly with the message pre-populated.
+You can then select any contact or group in WhatsApp to send the message.
+If WhatsApp is not installed, you'll have options to copy to clipboard or share via other apps.
 - **Delete**: Tap the trash icon to delete a note

 ### Color Customization